 Extending electrical service to a detached garage or other outbuilding isn't much different than adding a circuit inside the house, with one important exception—running underground cable.
-If you are sufficiently confident of your wiring skills that you would feel comfortable adding an electrical circuit indoors, then running a circuit to a detached outbuilding is something you may be able to do yourself.
+If you are sufficiently confident in your wiring skills that you would feel comfortable adding an electrical circuit indoors, then running a circuit to a detached outbuilding is something you may be able to do yourself.
 But be aware that it involves work at the main circuit breaker panel to install and connect one or more new circuit breakers.
 Many people choose to have this kind of work done by a professional, and with good reason—work at the main service panel has the potential for very serious or fatal shock if you don't know what you are doing.

 However, even if you have an electrician make the final hookups at the service panel and connect the outlets and light fixtures in your garage, you can save a lot of money on the most labor-intensive part of the project—laying the underground cable from the house to the garage or outbuilding.
 By providing the sweat equity yourself, you'll limit the expense of this part of the project to the cost of materials.

 Wire and Cable for Underground Lines

 There are a variety of ways electrical wiring can be run underground.
+Each method will dictate how deep to bury the cable.
 The method you use may depend on what is allowed or recommended by your local Code authorities, so always check with the local building inspections office to find out what is recommended in your community.
 Generally speaking, though, the National Electrical Code allows for three means of running underground circuits: